Constraint-based graph network simulator: Results

-We explored how varying the message-passing steps and solver iterations ($N$) at training time influenced the relative performance of \constraintmodel-GD compared to \forwardbaselinename in our \dataset{Rope} dataset (Supplementary Figure~\ref{fig:suppl_barplots}).
+We explored how varying the number of MP layers and solver iterations $N$ at training time influenced the performance of \constraintmodel-GD compared to \forwardbaselinename in our \dataset{Rope} dataset (Supplementary Figure~\ref{fig:suppl_barplots}).
 Even when training with one iteration of the solver, \constraintmodel-GD outperforms the \forwardbaselinename with the same number of MP layers.
-The performance further improves if we train the \constraintmodel-GD model with more iterations (from 1 to 5), while exactly the same number of model parameters is used.
-In comparison to deeper \forwardbaselinename models (right-most facet), \constraintmodel-GD with 4 MP layers and 5 iterations has similar 1-step and full rollout MSE to a \forwardbaselinename with 10 MP layers, demonstrating that \constraintmodel-GD generally require fewer parameters than \forwardbaselinename to achieve comparable performance.
+The performance further improves if we train \constraintmodel-GD with more iterations (from 1 to 5), while using exactly the same number of model parameters.
+In comparison to deeper \forwardbaselinename (right-most facet), \constraintmodel-GD with 4 MP layers and 5 iterations has similar 1-step and full~rollout~MSE to a \forwardbaselinename with 10 MP layers, demonstrating that \constraintmodel-GD generally requires 2.5 times fewer MP layers than \forwardbaselinename to achieve comparable performance.